-Schneiter, the 1995 PGA Professional National Champion, turned 50 on Wednesday to make his debut in the Championship.
+Schneiter, the 1995 PGA Professional National Champion, turned 50 just before last year’s ill-fated opening round and will finally make his debut in the Championship, April 15-18, at PGA Golf Club in Port St. Lucie, Fla.
 He also is a PGA assistant professional at the family-owned Schneiter’s Pebblebrook Links in Sandy, Utah.
 Schneiter is the grandson of the late George Schneiter Sr., a pioneer in public golf in Utah, a course developer and who served as PGA Tournament Manager for the former Tournament Players Division, a forerunner of the PGA Tour.

 George Schneiter and his wife, Bernice, were killed in 1964 in an automobile accident with a drunken driver.
 The couple was on their way to inspect the family’s latest golf course creation in Billings, Mont.

 “From my grandpa on down through our family, we all have believed in growing the game,” said Schneiter.
 “If grandpa was alive today, he would be very happy to see a tournament like this for players 50-and-older, and would want to play himself.”

 Smith, 55, a PGA director of golf at Harvest Point Golf Course in Oskaloosa, Iowa, is a former PGA District 8 Director (2008-11).
 He is the great grandson of William Smith of Ottumwa, Iowa, whose passion for golf guided a four-generation family lineage combining golf course superintendents and PGA Professionals.